 You can see the Fixed Price stages in the table below, with the additional optional stages in brackets.
 So you can choose to walk further or shorter distances each day and complete the walk over more or fewer days.
-There is no accommodation at Imachar or Machrie, but if you want to make a stop at this point, the accommodation owners in Blackwaterfoot provide a transfer service for walkers.
+There is no accommodation at Imachar or Machrie, but if you want to make a stop at this point, it is possible to transfer to and from Blackwaterfoot by public bus.
 Look at this blog post to learn more about the Isle of Arran.
 You can also stay an extra night at any point on the route.
 If you don’t require overnight stays at the start and end of the walk, simply let us know at the time of booking.
 You can also choose different types of accommodation, for example bunkhouses or hotels at some stages.
 Explain any changes you require in the Comments section of the Enquiry Form.
 We will recalculate the price of your holiday based on the changes you make and will confirm the price before any payment is requested.
 The final amount you pay may be lower or higher than our Fixed Price, depending on the options you choose.
 If you have any other queries, do not hesitate to look at our FAQ.

 |Stages and Distances (Optional extra stages shown in brackets)|